qitab/bazelisp/README.md

 This project contains build rules and toolchain for building Common Lisp code with SBCL using Bazel.

+These rules are intended to be compatible with the latest released version of Bazel, currently 4.2.1.

 See also the full
 [Stardoc generated documentation](doc/rules.md)
 for `lisp_library`, `lisp_binary`, and `lisp_test`.